anebz/cloud/Accreditations/aws_developer_associate.md

 It's possible to postpone delivery of new messages, default delay is 0s, max 900s.
 In this time, messages are invisible.
 For larger messages, you can use S3 to store the messages and Amazon SQS extended client library for Java to manage them, and also the AWS SDK for Java.

+To prevent data loss, you can set up dead letter queue.
+SWF assigns tasks only once and ensures there are no duplicates.

 ### SNS

 Push-based simple notification service with durable storage to send notifications from the cloud.
 It can deliver push notifications, SMS and emails to any HTTP endpoint, and it can trigger a Lambda function.
 Can't receive anything.